nervosnetwork/fiber-website/src/pages/docs/getting-started/basic-transfer.md

 ---
 layout: ../../../layouts/DocLayout.astro
-title: "A Basic Example: Transfer CKB between Two Nodes"
+title: Basic Transfer Example
+description: Learn how to set up and execute transfers between two nodes
 ---

 ## Overview

-This guide walks you through setting up and executing a basic token ([CKB](https://explorer.nervos.org/)) transfer between two nodes in the Fiber testnet.
+This guide walks you through setting up and executing a basic token ([CKB](https://explorer.nervos.org/)) transfer between two nodes on the Fiber Testnet.
 This is a fundamental example that demonstrates the core functionality of the Fiber Channel Network.

 ## Prerequisites